EnsignGhost/Credit_Card_Financial_Dashboard/README.md

 ### WoW change:
   • Revenue increased by 28.8%
-  • Total Transaction Amt & Count increased by xx% & xx%
-  • Customer count increased by xx%
+  • Customer count increased by 20%

 ### Overview YTD:
   • Overall revenue is 57M